akki111singh/Jetpack_Joyride/README.md

  ## Controls
   * Space -> Jump
-  * S -> Throw ballons
+  * S -> Throw balloons
   * Right -> Move forward
   * Left -> Move backward

   ## How to win the game
-  Kill viserion Dragon by throwing some ballons.
+  Kill viserion Dragon by throwing some balloons.

  ###### Please report any bugs/issues